 “Truly my soul finds rest in God; my salvation comes from him.”
 (Psalm 62:1 ESV)

-This verse identifies God Himself—not circumstances or solutions—as the source and location of authentic soul rest.
-By directing our innermost being toward God rather than toward problem-solving, we discover a rest that transcends our situations.
-Our ultimate deliverance (“salvation”) comes from God alone, making Him the only truly reliable anchor for our anxious hearts.
+This verse identifies God Himself — not circumstances or solutions — as the source and location of true soul rest.
+By guiding our innermost being toward God instead of focusing on problem-solving, we find a rest that goes beyond our situations.
+Our ultimate salvation comes from God alone, making Him the only truly dependable anchor for our anxious hearts.

 Engaging in restorative practices—such as nature walks, journaling, or creative pursuits—helps you reconnect with God’s peace.
 These practices provide space for God’s healing presence to rejuvenate your spirit and renew your sense of purpose in His creation.